geoserver/geoserver-history/doc/user/source/services/wfs/reference.rst

 Introduction
 ------------

-The `Web Feature Service <http://www.opengeospatial.org/standards/wfs>`_ (WFS) is a standard created by the OGC that refers to the sending and receiving of geospatial data through the medium of the World Wide Web.
-WFS encodes and transfer information in Geography Markup Language, a subset of XML.
+The `Web Feature Service <http://www.opengeospatial.org/standards/wfs>`_ (WFS) is a standard created by the OGC that refers to the sending and receiving of geospatial data through HTTP.
+WFS encodes and transfers information in Geography Markup Language, a subset of XML.
 The current version of WFS is 1.1.0.
 GeoServer supports both version 1.1.0 (the default since GeoServer 1.6.0) and version 1.0.0.
 There are differences between these two formats, some more subtle than others, and this will be noted where differences arise.
 The current version of WFS is 1.1.
 WFS version 1.0 is still used in places, and we will note where there are differences.
 However, the syntax will often remain the same.

 An important distinction must be made between WFS and :ref:`wms`, which refers to the sending and receiving of geographic information after it has been rendered as a digital image.